 Most people that come into the studio are surprised to learn that Pilates is actually a surname.
 Joseph H. Pilates is the man that is credited with creating the movement program we call Pilates, a distinction that was made posthumously.
 Joseph Pilates called his work Contrology and described it as "complete coordination of body, mind, and spirit" that was critical for transforming the body physically and also transcending oneself to a higher level of well being or whole-body health.
-In 1929, Pilates opened his Universal Gymnasium (or studio) in New York City and really honed and established his brand, Contrology.
+In 1929, Pilates opened his Universal Gymnasium (or studio) in New York City and really honed and established his brand, Contrology, with his partner Clara Pilates.
 An author of two books and innovative line of equipment, his ideas and apparati continue to flourish as a world-wide phenomena.
 His book, Return To Life Through Contrology, is still very relevant today.

 The Pilates Movement Principles

 "Physical fitness is the first requisite of happiness."